einholzstuhl/einholzstuhl-Assistant/README.md

 # einholzstuhl-Assistant

-Open .gdoc files with a text editor
-Open .xml files with draw.io
+Open .gdoc files with a text editor and .xml files with draw.io